wangziqi2013/wangziqi2013.github.io/_posts/2020-07-27-a-case-for-toggle-aware-gpu-compression.markdown

 pattern.
 This will significantly reduce the chance that bits at the same offset in the encoded words use the same pin, thus increasing the randomness of bits transmitted on transmitter pins.

+The paper also observes two trends from dedicated, mobile and open-source GPU workloads.
+The first observation is that the effect of compression on the randomness of bits is more prominent on mobile workloads than on dedicated GPU workloads.
+This is because mobile workloads tend to use more integers in its computation, which are more regular, while dedicated workloads uses more floating point numbers, which are already random due to their mantissa bits.
+The